otseng/biblemate/README.md

 ### For Android Users

+If you find the default transport `stdio` does not work on Pixel Terminal or Termux terminal apps, use the workaround given below:

-For Pixel Terminal or Termux users, run the built-in MCP server and the MCP client in two different tabs or sessions, as the default stdio MCP connection does not work on these Android apps.
+Workaround: Run the built-in MCP server and the MCP client in two different tabs or sessions.

 Run the built-in BibleMate AI MCP server in a session: